The Smiths: 1983–1984: Rough Trade, "Hand in Glove", and debut album

 Marr and Rourke visited London to hand a cassette of their recordings to Geoff Travis of the independent record label Rough Trade Records.
 Travis agreed to cut their song "Hand in Glove" as a single.
 For the cover, Morrissey insisted on a homoerotic photograph by Jim French which he had found in Margaret Walters' The Nude Male.
 The single was released in May 1983, and sold well for the next 18 months, but did not chart in the UK Top 40.
 Among the audience at the Smiths' second London concert, at the University of London Union, was John Walters, the producer of John Peel's BBC Radio 1 show: he invited the band to record a session for the programme.
 Peel said: "You couldn't immediately tell what records they'd been listening to.
 That's fairly unusual, very rare indeed...
 It was that aspect of the Smiths that I found most impressive."
 Following this radio exposure, the Smiths gained their first interviews, in the music magazines NME and Sounds.

 Travis travelled to Manchester to meet the band at their Crazy Face rehearsal space and sign a record contract with Rough Trade.
 Morrissey and Marr signed it on behalf of the band, and there was no discussion of how earnings would be divided.
 Travis brought in Troy Tate of the Teardrop Explodes, and under his supervision the band recorded their debut album, at the Elephant Studios in Wapping, East London.
 Rough Trade were unhappy with the album and Tate's production, insisting the band rerecord it with a new producer, John Porter.
 The singles "This Charming Man" and "What Difference Does It Make?" reached numbers 25 and 12 respectively on the UK singles chart.
 Aided by praise from the music press and a series of studio sessions for Peel and David Jensen at BBC Radio 1, the Smiths began to build a dedicated fanbase.
 The Smiths generated controversy when Garry Bushell of The Sun alleged their B-side "Handsome Devil" was an endorsement of paedophilia.
 The band denied this, with Morrissey stating the song "has nothing to do with children, and certainly nothing to do with child-molesting".

+The Smiths signed with the American record label Sire Records in late 1983, after its owner, Seymour Stein, agreed to buy Marr an electric guitar, as Marr had heard Stein had for Brian Jones of the Rolling Stones.
+Marr bought a 1960 Gibson ES-355 at a shop on 48th Street in Manhattan.